nukeolay/display_metrics/display_metrics/README.md

 defined as 1/96th of an inch.
 This system depends on the viewing angle of the device and varies across displays, making it impossible to obtain accurate physical measurements or DPI through web APIs.
 You can read more [here][1].

+## Foldable devices

+On Android, this package now supports foldable and multi-display devices.
+When used on a device like the Pixel Fold, the plugin can detect the current active display and report its correct size - whether folded or unfolded.

+Additionally, the `displays` getter returns a list of all connected displays (including external displays, if present).

+Please note:
+* The display list may contain multiple entries depending on the device and configuration.
+* Each display includes its resolution in pixels, DPI, and a flag indicating whether it's the primary display.
+* Testing has been performed using the Pixel Fold emulator.
+* This feature is currently only supported on Android.
+Other platforms will always return a single display representing the main screen.

 ## Credits